thebenkogan/DBMS/README.md

 The top level class of our code is [Interpreter.java](./src/main/java/com/dbms/Interpreter.java)

+### Operators

+The logical operators are [here](./src/main/java/com/dbms/operators/logical/), and the physical operators are [here](./src/main/java/com/dbms/operators/physical/).
+We convert from logical operators to physical operators using the [PhysicalPlanBuilder.java](./src/main/java/com/dbms/visitors/PhysicalPlanBuilder.java).

 ### Join Condition Extraction

 Explanation of how we extract join conditions from the WHERE clause: